-Further, we have filed with the SEC a registration statement covering the resale of certain Class A Ordinary Shares issued in connection with the Business Combination, including shares issued pursuant to the private offering of Swvl Securities (the "PIPE Financing") to certain investors (the "PIPE Investors").
-More specifically, that separate registration statement registers (a) 87,379,534 Class A Ordinary Shares and (b) 5,933,333 Private Placement Warrants, together with (1) 11,500,000 Class A Ordinary Shares issuable upon exercise of the Public Warrants and (2) 5,933,333 Class A Ordinary Shares issuable upon exercise of the Private Placement Warrants.
-Any of these resales, or the perception in the market that the holders of a large number of shares intend to resell shares, could cause the market price of our securities to decline or increase the volatility in the market price of our securities.
+Further, we have filed with the SEC a registration statement covering the resale of certain Class A Ordinary Shares previously issued to B. Riley and certain Class A Ordinary Shares that may be issued in the future to B. Riley pursuant to the ordinary shares purchase agreement with B. Riley.
+More specifically, that separate registration statement registers (a) 386,971 Class A Ordinary Shares that we issued to B. Riley in consideration of B. Riley's commitment to purchase Class A Ordinary Shares at our election under the ordinary shares purchase agreement, and (b) 102,552,795 Class A Ordinary Shares that we may elect in our sole discretion to issue and sell to B. Riley under the ordinary shares purchase agreement from time to time after the commencement of the program.
+Pursuant to such ordinary shares purchase agreement, we have agreed not to issue or sell, and B. Riley has agreed not to purchase or acquire, any Class A Ordinary Shares which, when aggregated with all other Class A Ordinary Shares then beneficially owned by B. Riley and its affiliates (as calculated pursuant to Section 13(d) of the Exchange Act and Rule 13d-3 promulgated thereunder), would result in the beneficial ownership by the Selling Securityholder of more than 4.99% of the outstanding Class A Ordinary Shares.
+Notwithstanding such limitation, B. Riley may sell our Class A Ordinary Shares in the public market at any time, so long as such separate registration statement remains effective and the prospectus remains usable and the related purchase agreement with B. Riley has not been terminated.

-Pursuant to the Purchase Agreement, we have agreed not to issue or sell, and the Selling Securityholder has agreed not to purchase or acquire, any Class A Ordinary Shares which, when aggregated with all other Class A Ordinary Shares then beneficially owned by the Selling Securityholder and its affiliates (as calculated pursuant to Section 13(d) of the Exchange Act and Rule 13d-3 promulgated thereunder), would result in the beneficial ownership by the Selling Securityholder of more than the Beneficial Ownership Limitation.
-Notwithstanding the Beneficial Ownership Limitation, the Selling Securityholder may sell our Class A Ordinary Shares in the public market at any time, so long as the registration statement of which this prospectus forms a part remains effective and this prospectus remains usable and the related purchase agreement with B. Riley has not been terminated.
-In addition to the Selling Securityholder, certain other shareholders beneficially owning approximately 47% of our outstanding Class A Ordinary Shares may, subject to any contractual lock-ups, sell all of their shares at the same time as the Selling Securityholder.
-Sales of a substantial number of our shares in the public market, including the number of Resale Securities being offered pursuant to this prospectus (which equals approximately 87% of the total outstanding shares of our Class A Ordinary Shares as of the date of this prospectus, calculated as 102,939,766 Class A Ordinary Shares potentially issuable to the Selling Stockholder, divided by 118,883,073 currently outstanding Class A Ordinary Shares), or the perception that these sales might occur, could depress the market price of our securities.
+Sales of a substantial number of our securities in the public market, including the number of Class A Ordinary Shares that may potentially be resold by B. Riley pursuant to the separate registration statement (which equals approximately 87% of the total outstanding shares of our Class A Ordinary Shares as of the date of this prospectus, calculated as 102,939,766 Class A Ordinary Shares that may potentially be resold by B. Riley, divided by 118,883,073 currently outstanding Class A Ordinary Shares), or the perception in the market that these sales might occur, could depress the market price of our securities.
 The frequency of such sales could cause the market price of our securities to decline or increase the volatility in the market price of our securities.